CryptoGenome/spec/README.md

 (This is a fork from [tendermin/sepc](https://github.com/tendermint/spec).
-This only removes all GoGo extension syntax from all proto files.)
+This repo removes all GoGo extension syntax from all proto files and add bazel support.)

 ---